Mockin' Bird Hill: Background

 The Page recording, made on January 17, 1951, was issued by Mercury Records as catalog number 5595, and first reached the Billboard pop music chart on February 24, 1951, lasting 22 weeks and peaking at number 2.
 At the same time Mercury released a recording, catalog number 5552 by Tiny Hill and the Hillsiders.

-The Les Paul/Mary Ford recording was issued by Capitol Records as catalog number 1373, and also reached the Billboard top 10.
+The Les Paul/Mary Ford recording was issued by Capitol Records as catalog number 1373, and also reached the number 2 spot on Billboard.

 On the Cash Box best-selling record charts in which all recordings of a given song were combined, the song entered the chart on March 3, 1951; reached number 1 on April 21, 1951; and remained there through to the May 12, 1951, chart.
 It returned to the number 1 position on May 26.

 Big Band orchestra leader Russ Morgan recorded the song in 1951 featuring the Gay Sisters on backing vocals.
 Slim Whitman also recorded two versions of the song.

 "Mockingbird Hill" is also mentioned in "Spanish Bombs", a song by The Clash.